 While wide hips are not an issue for women, it’s not the same for men.
 Wide hips in men make them look feminine and, therefore, unattractive.
 Exercise and liposuction can all help decrease hip-width in men.

 A lot of women consider men with a perfect physique to be attractive and vice versa.
-Women with wide hips are seen as sexy and beautiful.
-But the same can’t be said for men with wide hips.
+Women with wide hips are considered beautiful, but the same can’t be said for men with wide hips.

-Before we go into the details of why wide hips in men aren’t cool and how to fix it, let’s understand a few things first.
+Before we go into the details of why wide hips in men aren’t ideal and how to fix them, let’s delve into a few key concepts first.

 Waist Circumference and Waist-to-Hip Ratio

 The ratio of the waist to the hip circumference is known as WHR or waist-to-hip ratio.
 This measurement reveals the amount of fat stored in the waist, hips, and buttocks.

 Two factors that contribute to the increase of waist circumference are:

 - Age – Older adults up to the age of 70 years old show a larger waist circumference increase compared to younger adults according to the National Health and Nutrition Examination Survey (NHANES) data.
 (Ford, et al. 2003)

 - Gender – women have a smaller waist circumference than men according to NHANES findings from 1999-2000 Survey.

 According to the World Health Organization (WHO), the ideal WHR for men is 0.9 or less, while it is 0.85 or less for women.
 If the WHR increases to 1.0 and above, you’re at a higher risk for heart disease and other conditions.
 This is for both men and women.